j-kliewer/Snake_game/README.md

 In order for the Point location to be random and the sequence to not repeat itself within the game, we need 256 * 8 random bits (256 since a maximum of 254 Points can be collected before the snake occupies the entire grid, and 8 since each location is referenced by an 8 bit number).
 Thus, we need 2^11 random bits, which can be generated from an 11-bit LFSR.

-Note an 11-bit LFSR can only generate 2^11 - 1 random numbers as it will never generate all 1's output if implemented with an XNOR.
+Note an 11-bit LFSR can only generate 2^11 - 1 random numbers as it will never generate an output of all 1's if implemented with an XNOR.

 The implementation of an 11-bit LFSR can be seen below: